tavobarrientos/tavobarrientos.github.io/src/content/blog/ollama-phi3-semantic-kernel-csharp.md

 ![Ollama Running](/blog/ollama/running.png)

-For this post we will use the model PHi3, we have some tags from "variants" of the Phi3 model that we can install, for this post we gone to install a SML Phi3:mini, in trhis case, is a model that is trained with 3.8b of parameters.
+For this post we will use the model PHi3, we have some tags from "variants" of the Phi3 model that we can install, for this post we gone to install a SLM Phi3:mini, in trhis case, is a model that is trained with 3.8b of parameters.

 ![Phi3](/blog/ollama/phi3.png)